akka/akka/akka-docs/src/main/paradox/typed/interaction-patterns.md

 Note that validation errors are also explicit in the message protocol.
 The `GiveMeCookies` request can reply with `Cookies` or `InvalidRequest`.
 The requestor has to decide how to handle an `InvalidRequest` reply.
 Sometimes it should be treated as a failed @scala[`Future`]@java[`Future`] and for that the reply can be mapped on the requestor side.
-See also the [Generic response wrapper](#generic-response-wrapper) for replies that are either a success of an error.
+See also the [Generic response wrapper](#generic-response-wrapper) for replies that are either a success or an error.

 Scala
 :  @@snip [InteractionPatternsSpec.scala](/akka-actor-typed-tests/src/test/scala/docs/akka/typed/InteractionPatternsSpec.scala) { #standalone-ask-fail-future }